 Forecourt hall

-After visiting the stupa, you can stop by to worship Buddha at forecourt hall.
-The Forecourt hall of the pagoda was built in the west, with the two corridors on both sides are the upper palace and an incense burning house.
+After visiting the stupa, you can stop by to worship Buddha at the forecourt hall.
+The Forecourt hall of the pagoda was built to the west, with the two corridors on either side being the upper palace and an incense-burning house.

 The front hall is where many statues of Buddha and Lord Guan (Guan Yu) are placed.
 Among them, the most prominent is the wooden statue of Sakyamuni Buddha, painted in red and gilded with gold.
-This is also the most beautiful statue of Nirvana in Vietnam.
-In addition, in the Forecourt hall there are many other precious bronze Buddha statues.
+This is also the most beautiful Nirvana statue in Vietnam.
+In addition, the Forecourt hall contains many other precious bronze Buddha statues.

 The main shrine

-Behind the forecourt hall, there is a bell tower built into a 3-room house, built of wood and a fish-scale red tile roof, creating an ancient look.
-To the right of the bell tower is the shrine for ancestor, to the left is a place storing steles.
+Behind the forecourt hall, there is a bell tower built into a 3-room house, made of wood with a fish-scale red tile roof, giving it an ancient look.
+To the right of the bell tower is the shrine for the ancestors, and to the left is a place storing steles.

 Tran Quoc Pagoda currently still stores 14 steles.
-On these steles are engraved poems by famous doctors at that time.
+These steles are engraved with poems by famous doctors of the time.

 The stele retains the historical mark of the pagoda, carrying the long-standing cultural value of Hanoi.

-In front of the upper palace of Tran Quoc Pagoda, there is a large incense burner for people to burn incense here.
+In front of the upper palace of Tran Quoc Pagoda, there is a large incense burner for people to burn incense.
 Tran Quoc Pagoda is still the most sacred temple for Vietnamese Buddhists to this day.

 Bodhi tree

-The Bodhi tree of Tran Quoc Pagoda has many spiritual meanings, symbolizing Buddha’s wisdom, his kindness and altruism towards sentient beings.
+The Bodhi tree of Tran Quoc Pagoda has many spiritual meanings, symbolizing Buddha’s wisdom, his kindness, and altruism towards sentient beings.
 Every year, many people come to pray and perform ceremonies in front of this precious Bodhi tree.
-After nearly 60 years since it was given by Mr. Rajendra Prasad, the tree is still lush and provides shade throughout a corner of the temple.
+Nearly 60 years after it was given by Mr. Rajendra Prasad, the tree is still lush and provides shade throughout a corner of the temple.

-The worshipers who come inside the pagoda to pray can come anytime they want.
+Worshipers who enter the pagoda to pray can do so anytime they want.
 However, it is especially popular during the 1st month of the Vietnamese calendar.
 They pray in many small and large shrines all around Tran Quoc Pagoda.

 Source: collected by An